Juan de Nova Island: Military presence (1974–present)

 In 1974, the French government decided to install military detachments across the Scattered Islands in the Indian Ocean that lay within the Mozambique Channel (Juan de Nova, Europa Island, and the Glorioso Islands).
 Its aim was primarily to respond to Madagascar's claims to those territories, which France considers protected within an exclusive economic zone.

 Juan de Nova Island was assigned a small garrison of 14 soldiers from the 2nd Marine Infantry Parachute Regiment, as well as a gendarme.
 They settled in housing that formerly hosted SOFIM workers.
 The troops receive supplies by air every 45 days.

 Today, most of the installations from the mining days are in ruins, and only a few buildings are maintained for military use.
 Upkeep is also performed on the cemetery.
 The island has been converted into a nature preserve, which aims to protect biodiversity and particularly coral reefs.
 It is closed to access, with temporary authorization granted to scientists on short-term missions.

+The Scattered Islands in the Indian Ocean are partially claimed by the Comoros, Madagascar, and Mauritius.
+The Malagasy and Mauritian claims, however, are significantly later than their access to independence.
+However, the agreement reached in October 2024 on the restitution to Mauritius of the Chagos Islands by Great Britain, in the heart of the Indian Ocean, notably home to the American base of Diego Garcia, has relaunched the debate in Madagascar.